Rating List April pril 2017

-The 2017 Rating List launched on 1 April 2017 when the Valuation Office Agency (VOA) updated the Rateable Value of all business properties for the next five years.
+The 2017 Rating List began on 1 April 2017 when the Valuation Office Agency (VOA) updated the Rateable Value of all business properties for the next five years and is based upon the rental value as at 1st April 2015.

 At Revaluation, the Government adjusts the value of Business Rates to reflect changes in the property market.
 Having not done this exercise for the past 7 years, we have seen some major fluctuations in levels of business rates across the UK.